KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 == Upgrade Notice ==

+= 1.10.11 =
+Maintenance release that keeps the free plugin in step with Zen Addons Pro 1.10.11.
+No changes to the free plugin itself.

 = 1.10.10 =
 New Hover Card ready-made designs: thirty image-card looks (six free) with caption reveals on hover, chosen visually from the Browse designs gallery.
 The classic hover card also gets softly rounded corners, a gentle gradient caption, and a more legible hover button.